areckx/pick/README.md

 # pick
-Pick's a word/phrase from args seperated by a comma
+Picks a word/phrase at random from args seperated by a comma